 - Arbitrary Skepticism: Even after everything that's happened in the MCU so far, Strange still insists there are no such things as spirits.
 However alien invasions and metahumans, whilst extraordinary world-changing events, are not in the realm of the paranormal and Strange (at that point) still required empirical evidence.

 - Badass Bookworm: He's able to know quite a lot about the magical world while still being able to kick enough ass to protect it.

 - Early-Bird Cameo: Of a sort - Jasper Sitwell mentions him as being one of Project Insight targets in Captain America: The Winter Soldier.
-Word Of God states that this was before he became Sorcerer Supreme, though.
+Word of God states that this was before he became Sorcerer Supreme, though.

 - Fingore: He lost all control of his hand nerves in a car accident.

 - The Medic: He was a surgeon of great renown and skill.

 - Steven Ulysses Perhero: "Doctor Strange" refers to both his profession and his title as Sorcerer Supreme.

 Appearances: Captain Marvel | Avengers: Infinity WarA woman that came into contact with the alien species known as the Kree, granting her super-powers.
 Her powers include extremely improved strength, speed, and durability, along with flight, the ability to anticipate the moves of her opponents, photonic blasts, and energy absorption.

 - Action Girl: The first one to headline her own movie in the setting, too.
 Kevin Feige has described her as being one of the most powerful superheroes in the setting thus far.

 - Captain Superhero: Captain Marvel.